- Learning and Development

-Front-line workers are essential.
-So essential, in fact, that they make up approximately 80% of the global workforce.
-They’re also a key part of a customer’s decision-making process – 59% of customers will stop working with a company after several bad experiences with a front-line worker, while 17% will leave after just one negative interaction.
+Frontline employee training is critical because front-line workers are essential—so essential, in fact, that they make up approximately 80% of the global workforce.
+They’re also a key part of a customer’s decision-making process—59% of customers will stop working with a company after several bad experiences with a front-line worker, while 17% will leave after just one negative interaction.

-The truth is, front-line employees aren’t receiving the support they need – and that support begins with effective training.
+The truth is that frontline employees aren’t receiving the support they need – and that support begins with effective training.
 Proper training is vital to increasing front-line worker engagement and retention rates.

 Training front-line staff is unique.
 Employees are often distributed across different locations, have very little onboarding, and don’t have the same luxury of trial and error as other workers.
 Implementing a robust training program that starts new hires on the right foot can help prepare your business for success.